silnrsi/wstr/src/content/docs/guides/app-development-best-practice.md

 [bcp47]: https://codehivetx.us/en/posts/2024-bcp47.html
 [bcp47ext]: https://codehivetx.us/en/posts/2024-bcp47-extensions.html
 [language-tagging]: /topics/writingsystems/language-tagging
-[locale-data]: topics/writingsystems/locale-data
+[locale-data]: /topics/writingsystems/locale-data

 ## Text encodings and Unicode

-A computer program operates on data that is stored as numbers.
+Applications operate on data that is stored as numbers.
 When that data is language text there must be an encoding standard that makes the connection between the number being stored and the character it represents.
 Thankfully there is a global standard for associating numbers and characters: _Unicode_.

 Unicode is an encoding standard that aims to support all the world's languages and scripts.
 It provides the best way to encode language data. **All application data should be stored according to The Unicode Standard.** If you have to deal with data in encodings other than Unicode see [Legacy Encodings][legacy-encodings], however, any data in other encodings should be converted to Unicode for storage and application use.